Last updated February 2020

-If you have any questions about how we handle your information, please contact us at firstname.lastname@example.org.
+If you have any questions about how we process your information, please contact us at email@example.com.

-In this privacy notice, ‘we’, ‘us’ and ‘our’ mean Bupa.
-For company contact details, click here.
+In this privacy notice, ‘we’, 'us’ and ‘our’ mean Bupa.
+Find out more about our company contact details.

 Depending on which of our products and services you ask us about, buy or use, different companies within our organisation will process your information.
-You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use, by clicking here.
+You can find out more about the companies that handle your information, including which company makes decisions about how your information is handled based on the products and services you access or use.

 If you have any questions about this, please contact us at firstname.lastname@example.org.